-Recent developments in the way that the EEOC analyzes employment discrimination cases based on unfair background checks has set guidelines for identifying violations of the law.
+Recent developments in the way that the EEOC analyzes employment discrimination cases based on unfair background checks for jobs has set guidelines for identifying violations of the law.
 The EEOC recently reemphasized that employers are prohibited from discriminating in the hiring process on the basis of race, color, national origin, sex, religion, age or disability under Title VII.
 That federal protection extends to workplace background checks.

 EEOC guidelines stress that background checks could introduce either disparate treatment discrimination or disparate impact discrimination in violation of Title VII.
 However, employees should note that employers are not prohibited from administering backgrounds checks.
 The guidelines also stress several foundational principles that could help determine whether a background check is in violation of the law.